Clio Renault Sport

-The engine has remained throughout most generations of the vehicle, a 2.0-litre straight-4 petrol engine with an FF layout and a three-door hatchback body style.
-However, the latest generation has changed to a 1.6-litre engine with a five-door hatchback body style.
+The engine and layout has remained relatively unchanged throughout most generations of the vehicle; a naturally aspirated 2.0-liter straight-four petrol engine with a FF layout and a three-door hatchback body style.
+However, the last generation was changed to a turbocharged 1.6-liter engine and a five-door hatchback body style.

-Clio II RS (172 Gen 1)
+Clio II RS (172 Gen 1/Phase 1)

 In 1999 Renault presented the first officially branded RenaultSport Clio, the third Clio produced by the RenaultSport division succeeding the Clio 16V and Clio Williams.

-This new Clio, the 172, was based on the 3 door Clio II shell however had numerous features over the standard car, including wider arches, restyled bumpers, side skirts and 15-inch OZ F1 alloy wheels.
+This new Clio, the 172, was based on the three-door Clio II shell but had numerous features over the standard car, including wider arches, restyled bumpers, side skirts and 15-inch OZ F1 alloy wheels.